haskell-servant/servant/README.md

 ## TechEmpower framework bechmarks

-We develop & maintain the servant TFB entry in https://github.com/haskell-servant/FrameworkBenchmarks/
+We develop and maintain the servant TFB entry in https://github.com/haskell-servant/FrameworkBenchmarks/

 To verify (i.e. compile and test that it works)